Finding a great internship is hard.

 ‘I want to work as recruiting intern at a venture capital firm in London’

-‘I want to work as a graphic designer in the renewable energy industry.’
+‘I aspire to work as a graphic designer in the renewable energy industry.’

 Don’t be afraid of closing doors and leaving great opportunities on the table.
 You can always make a switch later if you feel like you’ve gone down the wrong path.
 Most importantly, don’t just sit around waiting for your passion to fall from the sky – that barely ever happens.
 Start looking for opportunities – and testing them, until you find something that sticks.